comboshreddies/kubectl-line/README.md

 Adds filters for regex and conditional selection on columns.

-Adds injectors extending manifests for better visibility.
+Adds injectors extending manifests for better visibility (of stored files).

 Extends kubectl abilities, you can run on multiple kubeconfig files, multiple commands, multiple resource kinds.